marija-iloska/pmcmc_CO_Pd/README.md

-# A Particle Markov Chain Monte Carlo Approach to Inference in Surface Kinetics
+# A Particle Markov Chain Monte Carlo Approach to Inference in Transient Surface Kinetics

 ### Intro
 In this paper, we propose a PMCMC sampler to infer the kinetics of the adsorption and desorption of carbon monoxide (CO) on a palladium (Pd(111)) crystal.